frostney/flockn/README.md

 Examples
 --------
-To run the examples for yourself, run `npm run examples` after all dependencies have been installed (`npm install`).
+1. Make sure all dependencies have been installed.
+When in doubt, run `npm install`
+2. Type `npm run examples` to start the example server
-Then navigate to `http://localhost:8080` to see all the examples.
+3. Navigate to `http://localhost:8080` to see all the examples.

 Features
 --------